dwysocki/gracedb-server/docs/user_docs/source/notifications.rst

 A few notes here:

 - The label query field allows a complex filter on the requirement for which labels are/are not applied to an event or superevent.
 To construct a label query, combine label names with binary AND: ('&' or ',') or binary OR: '|'.
 They can also be negated with '~' or '-'.
 For N labels, there must be exactly N-1 binary operators.
 Parentheses are not allowed.
 It is suggested to specify at least one label that is not negated, or you may receive more notifications than you would like.
+Operator precedence is: NOT, AND, OR.
 - You can specify either a set of labels or a label query, but not both.
 - An event or superevent is considered a neutron star candidate if its source is thought to be a compact binary system where the secondary object has a mass less than 3 M\ :sub:`sun`\ .
 You can restrict your alerts to only events or superevents which are considered to be a neutron star candidate by checking the corresponding box in the form.